 Web accessibility refers to having access to digital services.
 Digital services include websites, mobile applications and related functionalities.

-What products and services does the directive cover?
+Which operators, products and services does the directive cover?

 The accessibility requirements apply to both public and private operators when they provide consumers with products or services that fall within the scope of accessibility legislation.

 The requirements for products are also applied to so-called microenterprises.
 However, microenterprises are subject to a number of allowances in the regulation.
-A microenterprise is an enterprise which employs fewer than 10 persons and which has an annual turnover not exceeding EUR 2 million or an annual balance sheet total not exceeding EUR 2 million.

 The accessibility requirements for services are not applied to microenterprises.
 Although the requirements are not applied to microenterprises, microenterprises are also encouraged to provide their services in compliance with the accessibility requirements.